-8.3.2.
+8.2.2.
 Nonsymmetric eigenvalue problems.
-This section describes the non-symmetric eigenvalue problem that forms the basis for Figure 2.
-This computation is modeled on the trust-region subproblem (TRS) from optimization [12]:
+This section details the non-symmetric eigenvalue problem that forms the basis for Figure 2.
+This computation is modeled on the classic trust-region subproblem (TRS) from optimization [16]:

 This quadratic program can be reduced to a nonsymmetric eigenvalue problem [1]: